ray-project/ray/doc/source/rllib-training.rst

 At a high level, RLlib provides an ``Trainer`` class which holds a policy for environment interaction.
 Through the trainer interface, the policy can be trained, checkpointed, or an action computed.
+In multi-agent training, the trainer manages the querying and optimization of multiple policies at once.

 .. image:: rllib-api.svg